Arkessler/CS3516_Prog3/README.txt

 -Input photo format
 	-IMPORTANT
 	-The program expects client id's that are four-digits long.
 The photo number is one character long.
-	-This means that photo names must of a similar format to photo19911.jpg -Inclusion of data length in frame
+	-This means that photo names must of a similar format to photo19911.jpg with 1991 being the client id and 1 being the photo number
+-Inclusion of data length in frame
 	-We have chosen to add a data length field to our frames.
 This is to allow for frames that do not contain full payloads.
 -Padding of frame fields and ACKS